Skip to content

 3. Savings rates: Users can earn interest on DVD by locking it in Savings.
 Higher savings rates make holding DVD more attractive, increasing demand.

-If DVD's price climbs substantially above $1, governance can vote to:
+If DVD's price climbs substantially above its target price, governance can vote to:

 1. Lower Vault interest rates: This reduces the cost of borrowing DVD and the urgency to repay debt, increasing DVD supply and decreasing demand.